Does Pre-Workout Cause Hair Loss? (According to a Doctor)

 Scoop of a creatine powder

-However, additional studies on the subject have proven that even without strength training, creatine does not impact your T levels [4].
+Despite claims that creatine stimulates testosterone production, studies in the National Library of Medicine prove that even without strength training, creatine does not impact testosterone levels [4].

 B-vitamins